jpe442/dodateweb/README.md

       // of the date arithmetic (in this case a total of 6 days from the current date or the upcoming Monday) todoDate = dateNow + 7 - (dayNow - todoDay)
   }

   // set new TodoDate object to resulting todoDate from conditional logic above newTodoDate.setDate(todoDate);
   // set new start Date object to new todo start time
-  // point the start time string at the JSON ISO string extracted from the start Date object newStartDateTime = new Date(newTodoDate.toJSON()) newStartDateTime.setHours(todo.time_slot, 0, 0) startString = newStartDateTime.toJSON();
+  // point the start time string at the JSON ISO string extracted from the start Date object

+  newStartDateTime = new Date(newTodoDate.toJSON())
+  newStartDateTime.setHours(todo.time_slot, 0, 0)
+  startString = newStartDateTime.toJSON();

-  //set end string in the same manner as start string newEndDateTime = new Date(newStartDateTime.toJSON());
+  //set end string in the same manner as start string

+  newEndDateTime = new Date(newStartDateTime.toJSON());
   newEndDateTime.setHours(todo.time_slot + 1, 0, 0);
   endString = newEndDateTime.toJSON();

-  // construct the event object for Google Cal event insertion using the start/end strings and the
+  // construct the event object for Google Cal event insertion using the start/end dateTime strings and the
-  // todo task for the summar
+  // todo task for the summary attribute

   let event = {
             'start': {
                   'dateTime': startString